xander-doom/haml-hero/README.md

   - If not specified, checks workspace root for `.haml-lint.yml`, then uses extension's default config (which disables LineLength linting because I don't agree with their default of 80 characters)
   - Supports `~` for home directory and relative paths from workspace root
   - Example: `"~/.haml-lint.yml"` or `"config/.haml-lint.yml"`
+- `hamlHero.additionalLinterArguments`: Additional arguments to pass to haml-lint when running diagnostics (default: `""`)

 ### Formatter Settings